 When working with students, the System Itinerant ESL/ELD teachers employ a Balanced Literacy approach, adapted for ELLs, that allows students to acquire English literacy skills and develop oral communication proficiency by simultaneously developing reading, writing, speaking and listening skills through authentic, meaningful tasks.
 The System Itinerant ESL/ELD teachers also provide support to student learning in all other subject areas through in-class support and capacity-building with their colleagues.

-If you have any further questions regarding ESL/ELD programming, please contact the HWDSB Assessment Centre at 905-521-2554.
+If you have any further questions regarding ESL/ELD programming, please contact the HWDSB Welcome Centre at 905-521-2554.

 How to get Started